The Russian economy is on the brink of collapse and Putin knows it

 The current crazy levels of expenditure are unsustainable, so Putin has a strong economic incentive to bring his war to an end.
 Ukraine’s economy is also under attack.

-Ukraine’s European allies hoped that sanctions would force Putin into taking an early exit and bring his economy crashing down.
-That hasn’t happened – largely because Europe has been unable to kick its addiction to Russian gas, and the US did not want to risk a global oil price spike by cutting off Russian exports.
+Ukraine’s European allies hoped that sanctions would force Putin into taking an early off ramp and bring his economy crashing down.
+That hasn’t yet happened yet – largely because Europe has been unable to kick its addiction to Russian gas, and the US did not want to risk a global oil price spike by cutting off Russian exports.

 But while they have not brought Putin to his knees, they have made the war disastrous for Russia.
-As Moscow and Washington DC begin talks in Riyadh on Tuesday, and European leaders hold their own emergency meeting, keeping up economic pressure on Putin is the real weapon that they still have left in their arsenal.
+As Moscow and Washington begin talks in Riyadh, and European leaders hold their own emergency meeting, keeping up economic pressure on Putin is the real weapon that they still have left in their arsenal.

 Join our commenting forum